Ignaz Aurelius Fessler

-Ignaz Aurelius Fessler, aka Feßler (Fessler Ignác Aurél; 18 May 1756 – 15 December 1839) was a Hungarian ecclesiastic, politician, historian, and freemason.
+Ignaz Aurelius Fessler, Feßler (Fessler Ignác Aurél; 18 May 1756 – 15 December 1839) was a Hungarian ecclesiastic, politician, historian, and freemason.

 Biography

 Fessler was born in the village of Zurndorf in the Hungarian Moson County.
 In 1773, he joined the order of Capuchin friars, and in 1779 was ordained priest.
 He had meanwhile continued his classical and philological studies, and his liberal views brought him into frequent conflict with his superiors.

 In 1784, while at the monastery of Mödling, near Vienna, he wrote to the emperor Joseph II, making suggestions for the better education of the clergy and drawing his attention to the irregularities of the monasteries.
 The searching investigation which followed raised up against him many implacable enemies.
 In 1784 he was appointed professor of Oriental languages and hermeneutics in the university of Lemberg, when he took the degree of doctor of divinity; and shortly afterwards he was released from his monastic vows on the intervention of the emperor.

 In 1788 he brought out his tragedy of Sidney, an exposé of the tyranny of James II and of the fanaticism of the Roman Catholics in England.
 This was attacked so violently as profane and revolutionary that he was compelled to resign his office and seek refuge in Silesia.
 In Breslau he met with a cordial reception from G. W. Komn, the publisher, and was, moreover, subsequently employed by the prince of Carolath-Schbnaich as tutor to his sons.
 In 1791 Fessler was converted to Lutheranism and next year contracted an unhappy marriage, which was dissolved in 1802, when he married again.